rindalafayyad17/260-Project/README.md

 The 'General Salary by Occupation' tab plots the mean salary for the occupation of choice across the 50 cities.
 This is useful to assess which cities offer more competitive salaries for the desired occupation.

 ### Offer Comparison
 The 'Offer Comparison' tab is useful for comparing salary offers across two cities.
 Plots included are:
-1) the average price of a one bedroom apartment in the city center of interest for offer one
+1) the average cost of living in the city of interest which is defined as the sum of:
+   a) 16 inexpensive meals at restaurants (because the average American eats out 4 times a week)
+   b) apartment cost in city center for one bedroom
+   c) basic utilities such as electricity, cooling, water, garbage for 915 sq ft apartment
+   d) internet (speed 60 mbps or more)
-2) the average monthly salary for your inputted offer
+3) the average monthly salary for your inputted offer
-3) the average monthly surplus (2-1) after accounting for cost of living, which for now is limited to one bedroom apartment cost.
+4) the discretionary income (2-1) after accounting for cost of living